 Maurice Blackburn Lawyers can help you understand your rights and responsibilities as an executor.

-Anybody can be appointed an Executor of a Will.
-It can be a great honour to be asked to act as an executor; but administering an estate can also be time consuming and stressful, as it involves a great deal of work and responsibility.
-Executors have a number of legal responsibilities, but they also have rights: including the right to renounce the executorship if they choose.
+Anybody can be appointed as an executor of a Will.
+It can be a great honour to be asked, but administering an estate can also be time consuming and stressful, as it involves a great deal of work and responsibility.
+Executors have a number of legal responsibilities, but they also have rights—including the right to renounce the executorship if they choose.

 All you need to know about Will disputes